Live API Overview

 Each object has a unique canonical path, in this case.
-The canonical path is send out of live.object in reponse to .
+The canonical path is sent out of live.object in reponse to .
 In the Live Object Model, the canonical path is shown by bold connectors.

 Additionally to what is described in the LOM, all objects have achild which is used by Live to determine the canonical path of an object.
 The canonical parents are get-only and useful for patching, too.
 For example, is the perfect way to get the own track object.

-An object id identifies a particular object instance in Live like a track
+An object id identifies a particular object instance in Live like a track or a clip.

 To get an id, a live.path object must be used to navigate to the Live object.
 When a live.path object sees this Live object the first time, an id is assigned to it.